xrdocs/device-lifecycle/_blogs/ZTP-Workflow-Part-1-Planning-ahead.md

 Once a valid link to a URL is obtained from the DHCP Offer, the ZTP script will fork a CURL process to retrieve the file.
 We allow all options supported by CURL in this request.
 Details of the HTTP configuration will be covered in part 3 of this series.

 ## How to plan for a ZTP deployment
-ZTP can perform all operations that an operator does manually on the system, but in order to automate these operations there are a few criteria that should be considered.
+ZTP can perform all operations that an operator does manually on the system, but in order to automate these operations, there are a few criteria that should be considered.
 Here is a list of important ones:

 ### Generic and Specific
 Since ZTP can potentially be used on a large set of different type of devices it is important to separate identical tasks that can be applied on these devices from more specific ones.